copperspice/cs_libguarded/README.md

 to shared data.
 Existing multithreading primitives like mutexes and locks are only bound to the protected data by conventions.
 This makes it very easy to introduce bugs in your code by forgetting to use the right locks before accessing a block of data.
 The idea of this library is to tie the data and the locks in a type safe interface that only allows correct usage.

 ### System Requirements

-To use libGuarded you will need a C++11 compiler and a C++11 standard library.
-Some of the advanced features of libGuarded leverage the C++14 standard or equivalent functionality in Boost.
+To use libGuarded you will need a C++14 compiler and a C++14 standard library.

 Currently uses the Autotools build system for building and running the unit test suite.
-The library has been tested with clang sanitizer and a major code review.
+The library has been tested with clang thread sanitizer, multiple code reviews, and production software.

 ### Documentation